Andygrond/hugonette/README.md

 #### Adaptations for Hugonette

-After that take a look into your project folder.
+After that take a look at your project folder.
 If you are working on Linux or macOS, make `log` and `temp` folders writable.
-Now find some example files in the `vendor/Andygrond/hugonette/doc/install` folder of Hugonette project.
-Replace entire `app` folder with `install/app` folder of Hugonette and entire `www` with `install/www`.
+Now find some example files in the `vendor/Andygrond/hugonette/doc/install` folder of the Hugonette project.
+Replace the entire `app` folder with `install/app` folder of Hugonette and the entire `www` with `install/www`.
 The second one will be your DocumentRoot.
 Here you will find 2 subfolders:

 * `myblog` will be your entry point.
 Modifying 2 files there: `.htaccess` and `gate.php` you can change the project name, path and do whatever pops into your head to adapt Hugonette to your existing project.
 It's very flexible, so if you have a question like "will it be possible" the answer is probably: YES!